aws/amazon-sagemaker-examples/README.md

 - [Feature transformation with Amazon SageMaker Processing and Dask](sagemaker_processing/feature_transformation_with_sagemaker_processing_dask) shows how to use SageMaker Processing to transform data using Dask distributed clusters
 - [Distributed Data Processing using Apache Spark and SageMaker Processing](sagemaker_processing/spark_distributed_data_processing) shows how to use the built-in Spark container on SageMaker Processing using the SageMaker Python SDK.

+### Amazon SageMaker Pipelines

+These examples show you how to use [SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines) to create, automate and manage end-to-end Machine Learning workflows.

+- [Amazon Comprehend with SageMaker Pipelines](sagemaker-pipelines/nlp/amazon_comprehend_sagemaker_pipeline) shows how to deploy a custom text classification using Amazon Comprehend and SageMaker Pipelines.

 ### Amazon SageMaker Pre-Built Framework Containers and the Python SDK

 #### Pre-Built Deep Learning Framework Containers